Muskrat Falls Generating Station: Generation

 Reservoir impoundment was completed in 2019 with the flooding of 41 km2 of land to create the 101 km2 reservoir.
 Containment is by a two-part concrete dam totalling 757 metres long.
 This will power an 834 MW generating station.

 Transmission

-Power is transmitted to Newfoundland via a 2.1 billion dollar high-voltage direct current line.
+Power is transmitted to Newfoundland via a 350 kV high-voltage direct current line with a capacity of 900 MW.
 The total length is 1,100 km, of which 30 km are submarine power cables under the Strait of Belle Isle.
 Construction began in 2014 and ended in 2018.

-Power is transmitted from Stephenville on Newfoundland to Nova Scotia via a 180 km sub-sea line to Point Aconi on Cape Breton Island.
-Construction is a 1.2 billion dollar joint venture between Nalcor and Emera.
+Power is transmitted from Stephenville on Newfoundland to Nova Scotia via a 200 kV 180 km sub-sea line to Point Aconi on Cape Breton Island with a capacity of 500 MW.
+Construction was a 1.2 billion dollar joint venture between Nalcor and Emera.
 The link came online in December 2017.

-Once on Newfoundland and the mainland of the Maritimes, power will be distributed via the existing grid.
+Once on Newfoundland and the mainland of the Maritimes, power is distributed via the existing grid.
 Emera hopes to sell surplus power via a proposed 563 km underwater transmission line from New Brunswick to Massachusetts.